pflagerd/fastapi_learn_tutorial_user_guide/work-instructions/how to work through a tutorial.md

    ![image](https://github.com/user-attachments/assets/d66aaa2f-588b-4d68-85aa-65545b894325)

 9. In this example that part is `query_params_str_validations/tutorial001_py310.py`.
 Let's create another mental variable name called *old-tutorial-name* to refer to that part of the URL (in this case `query_params_str_validations/tutorial001_py310.py`)
 10. From Chromium Instance 2, Tab 2, navigate to *new-tutorial-directory*. (e.g. `.../query_params_str_validations`).
 Observe some .py filenames whose contents might be the code we see above.
-Based on the number in name of the last directory (.e.g. tutorial003_py310.py contains the number 003), look for another with the next number in sequence (e.g. 004 in this case).
-Find the filename whose file contents match the code in the tutorial.
+Find the filename whose contents match the code in the tutorial.
 Let's create yet another mental variable name to contain the filename we found: *new-tutorial-name*.  e.g. *new-tutorial-name* contains `query_params_str_validations/tutorial002_an_py310.py`

 10. NOTE: both *old-tutorial-name* and *new-tutorial-name* should contain two path elements: `query_params_str_validations/tutorial002_an_py310.py` `query_params_str_validations` and `tutorial002_an_py310.py`